afterpay/sdk-android/docs/getting-started/cash-app-pay.md

 To create a new instance of the Cash App Pay Kit SDK, you must pass the `clientId`.
 This is a required field.
 This can be retrieved through the Afterpay object: `Afterpay.environment.payKitClientId`.

 {: .note }
-> Ensure that the Afterpay SDK is configured per the [instructions][configure-afterpay] before attempting to access `Afterpay.environment.payKitClientId`
+> Confirm that the Afterpay SDK is configured per the [instructions][configure-afterpay] before attempting to access `Afterpay.environment.payKitClientId`

 You should use `CashAppPayKitFactory` to create an instance of the Cash App Pay Kit SDK.
-When doing so, you'll need to specify the environment you will use, Sandbox or Production.
+When doing so, you must specify the environment you will use, Sandbox or Production.
 The function `createSandbox()` will create an SDK instance in the Sandbox environment.

 {: .info }
-> You should use the Sandbox environment during the development phase and Production for your actual production releases.
+> You should use the Sandbox environment during the development phase and the Production environment for your production releases.

-Creating a sandbox Cash App Pay Kit SDK instance:
+Creating a Sandbox Cash App Pay Kit SDK instance:

 ``` kotlin
 val payKit : CashAppPayKit = CashAppPayKitFactory.createSandbox(Afterpay.environment.payKitClientId)
 ```

-Creating a production Cash App Pay Kit SDK instance:
+Creating a Production Cash App Pay Kit SDK instance:
 ``` kotlin
 val payKit : CashAppPayKit = CashAppPayKitFactory.create(Afterpay.environment.payKitClientId)
 ```